February 8, 202610 min read

 Visualization of the ForgeClaw - Bird CLI integration layer.

-One of the more challenging aspects was migrating from the original OpenClaw directory structure (~/.openclaw) to our custom home (~/.forgeclaw).
+One of the more challenging aspects was migrating from the original OpenClaw directory structure to our own isolated runtime environment.

 This wasn't just a rename operation.
 Path references were scattered throughout configuration files, session data, credential storage, and logging systems.
 We implemented a careful migration process: